munificent/vigil/README.md

 ## Runtime vigilance

 This is where Vigil sets itself apart from weaker languages that lack the courage of their convictions.
 When a Vigil program is executed, Vigil itself will monitor all oaths (implorations and swears) that have been made.
-If an oath is broken, the offending function (the called in the case of `implore` and the callee in the case of `swear`) *will be duly punished.*
+If an oath is broken, the offending function (the caller in the case of `implore` and the callee in the case of `swear`) *will be duly punished.*

 How?